 The IRS can file suit to foreclose or reduce a tax liability to judgment at any time before the end of the IRS’s collections period.

 The above is not an exhaustive list of the statutory time extension or tolling rules, but are applicable in many cases, but not to all cases.
 This can be a very technical area of law, with serious repercussions if the precise rules applicable to a taxpayer’s case are not personally evaluated and applied with great attention to detail.
 A tax professional should be consulted before making any decision that relies on or may affect the IRS’s time to collect.

-Daniel W. Layton, Esq., is a former IRS trial attorney, former federal prosecutor, and currently a partner in Layton & Lopez Tax Attorneys, LLP, in Newport Beach, Orange County, California.
+Daniel W. Layton, Esq., is a former IRS trial attorney, former federal prosecutor, and currently the principal of Tax Law Office of Daniel W. Layton, Esq., in Newport Beach, Orange County, California.